thegentelmanyahya/Kitchen-Bridge/README.md

-# Food Ordering Website
+# Kitchen Bridge
-As the name says it all, it a simple full stack project which is used for ordering food from your favourite restaurant.
-It is a user friendly and responsive website.
+As the name says it all, It's a web application designed to connect home-based chefs with customers seeking homemade meals.

 ## Features :
 - The project has two interface i.e. an user interface and an admin interface.